ON TRACK Network National Executive Committee (NEC)

 Site Network CoordinatorsSite Network Coordinators are practitioners with a specific interest in clinical trials research.
 They assist the Site Network Leader and aid co-ordination of ON TRACK Network activities within each unit.
 A description of the role is available here.

 Strategic Research Initiative Fund Steering GroupFive-year funding for the ON TRACK Network was secured from the University of Auckland Vice Chancellor’s Strategic Research Initiatives Fund in 2015.
-This grant has enabled the establishment of the Network and the development of the Health Research Platform (formerly the Clinical Data Research Hub) to facilitate the conduct of clinical trials in maternal and perinatal health.
+This grant has enabled the establishment of the Network and the development of the Human Health Research Services Platform (formerly the Clinical Data Research Hub) to facilitate the conduct of clinical trials in maternal and perinatal health.
 Whilst responsibilities for reporting to the funder continue, the Steering Group oversees the overarching project.
 Once the Network is self-sustaining, the Steering Group will transfer all governance to the ON TRACK Network National Executive Committee.
-The Health Research Platform is synergistic to the ON TRACK Network.
-Based at the University of Auckland, it provides methodological, data management and bio-statistical expertise to support clinical trials around Aotearoa New Zealand and internationally.
+The Human Health Research Services Platform is synergistic with the ON TRACK Network.
+Based at the University of Auckland, it provides end-to-end research services, including methodological, data management and bio-statistical expertise to support clinical trials around Aotearoa New Zealand and internationally.

 Members of the Steering Group: